Local doctor says there could be more clarity about booster shots in coming days

 "They made it sound like at the end of eight months that now all of a sudden you're very susceptible to getting COVID-19 again, that just isn't the case for a majority of the population," said Dr. Jahre.

-Dr. Jahre tells us they are seeing an increase in COVID-19 hospitalizations at St. Luke's Health Network.
-He said 94 percent of the patients being hospitalized there with COVID-19 have not been vaccinated at all.
+Dr. Jahre tells us they are seeing an increase in COVID-19 hospitalizations at St. Luke's hospitals.
+He said 94% of the patients being hospitalized there with COVID-19 have not been vaccinated at all.